TheodoreHua/AlreadyClaimedNotifier/README.md

 `AlreadyClaimedNotifier_Notification.pyw`

 - **Is only supported on Windows**
-- Utilizes Window's notification system to show Warnings
+- Utilizes Window's notification system to show warnings

 ### ACN Dialog
 `AlreadyClaimedNotifier_Dialog.pyw`

 - Is supported on all operating systems
-- Uses a popup warning dialog to show Warnings
+- Uses a popup warning dialog to show warnings

 ## Installation and Use